 I am an agronomist with enthusiasm for diversification of cropping systems making use of interactions between plant species: crop rotations, intercrops, cover crops, living mulches.
-My research focuses on weed control and productivity using a combination of analytic and systemic approaches.
+I focused my early research on weed control and productivity using a combination of analytic and systemic approaches.
+I am integrating a broader agroecological perspective including farmers' experiments in the cultivation of pulses and the assessment of cropping system sustainability .

-My motivation is to contribute to the transition towards cropping systems including more legumes given their benefits for the reduction of inputs and their importance for more environmentally conscious diets.
+My motivation is to contribute to the transition towards cropping systems including more legumes, especially for human food, given their benefits for the reduction of inputs and their importance for enjoyable and environmentally conscious diets.

-During my PhD I taught plant anatomy, botany and weed identification to BSc students.
-I also presented my PhD work in a pedagogical way to several MSc students groups.
-I presented and discussed the topic “EU protein Deficit : How did we get there?
-What solutions?” for ingeneering students at ESA (France).
+I've been teaching plant anatomy, botany and weed identification to BSc students.
+I also presented my research work in a pedagogical way to several MSc students groups.
+I gave lectures on the topic “EU protein Deficit : How did we get there?
+What solutions?” and on integrated weed management, with a crop diversification perspective.

-Within the Organic Swedish Lentils project we test different lentil varieties, mechanical weeding , companion plants species and densities.
+Within the project Swedish Organic Lentils, we test different lentil varieties, mechanical weeding, companion plants species and densities.
 We focus on production performances and weed control to facilitate integration of lentil in Swedish organic cropping systems.

-I will conduct a comparison of nutritional quality of grain legumes cultivated in sole crop vs. intercropped with cereals.
+I am leading a study on the nutritional quality of grain legumes cultivated in sole crop vs. intercropped with cereals.

-I would like to work as close as possible to innovative farmer groups.
+I am working closely with innovative farmers.
 I aim at gradually including a closer link to various stakeholders within my research.

 - MSc in Agroecology (Université de Lorraine, 2014): knowledge of agroecological concepts and practises.